Grounded GUI Understanding for Vision-Based Spatial Intelligent Agent: Exemplified by Extended Reality Apps: Abstract

 \section{Abstract}

-In recent years, spatial computing Virtual Reality (VR) has emerged as a transformative technology, offering users immersive and interactive experiences across diversified virtual environments.
-Users can interact with VR apps through interactable GUI elements (\ivos) on the stereoscopic three-dimensional (3D) graphical user interface (GUI).
-The accurate recognition of these \ivos is instrumental, serving as the foundation of many software engineering tasks, including automated testing and effective GUI search.
-The most recent \ivo detection approaches for 2D mobile apps typically train a supervised object detection model based on a large-scale manually-labeled GUI dataset, usually with a pre-defined set of clickable GUI element categories like buttons and spinners.
-Such approaches can hardly be applied to \ivo detection in VR apps, due to a multitude of challenges including complexities posed by open-vocabulary and heterogeneous \ivo categories, intricacies of context-sensitive interactability, and the necessities of precise spatial perception and visual-semantic alignment for accurate IGE detection results.
-Thus, it is necessary to embark on the \ivo research tailored to VR apps.
+In recent years, Extended Reality (XR) has emerged as a transformative technology, offering users immersive and interactive experiences across diversified virtual or virtual-real environments.
+Users can interact with XR applications (apps) through interactable GUI elements (\ivos) on the stereoscopic three-dimensional (3D) graphical user interface (GUI). \ivo constitutes the fundamental element of XR GUI, embodying rich semantic information.
+The accurate recognition and precise understanding of these \ivos is instrumental, serving as the foundation of GUI grounding, which can facilitates downstream tasks, including automated XR testing.
+A straightforward XR test generator can interact randomly within the app's 3D environment, making it trapped in uninteractable space and resulting in an ineffective and inefficient testing process.
+In contrast, a more intelligent test generator, informed by the accurate locations and semantics of IGEs, can make wiser decisions on interaction targets and orders, forming test sequences that cover more functionalities faster.
+The most recent \ivo detection approaches in SE are designed for 2D mobile apps and typically train a supervised object detection model based on a large-scale manually-labeled GUI dataset, usually with a pre-defined set of clickable GUI element categories like buttons and spinners.
+Such approaches can hardly be applied to \ivo detection in XR apps, due to a multitude of challenges including complexities posed by open-vocabulary and heterogeneous \ivo categories, intricacies of context-sensitive interactability, and the necessities of precise spatial perception and visual-semantic alignment for accurate IGE detection results.
+Thus, it is necessary to embark on the \ivo research tailored to XR apps.
 In this paper, we propose the first zero-shot \toolFullUnderlined , named \tool.
-By imitating human behaviors, \tool observes and understands the semantic contexts of VR app scenes first, before performing the detection.
+By imitating human behaviors, \tool observes and understands the semantic contexts of XR app scenes first, before performing the detection.
 The detection process is iterated within a feedback-directed validation and reflection loop.
 Specifically, \tool contains three components, including (1) \textit{Semantic context comprehension} for capturing the apps' GUI context, (2) \textit{Reflection-directed IGE candidate detection} for identifying and localizing valid GUI elements based on multi-perspective description guided \ivo detection, as well as feedback-directed reflection, and (3) \textit{Context-sensitive interactability classification} which integrates semantic contexts for interactability prediction.
 To evaluate our approach and facilitate follow-up research, we spend more than three months constructing the first benchmark dataset which contains 1,552 images from 100 industrial-setting apps on Steam, with 4,470 interactable annotations across 766 semantics categories.
-Extensive experiments on the dataset demonstrate that \tool is more effective than the state-of-the-art GUI element detection approaches (i.e., GPT-4o, YOLO v8, CenterNet2, Faster R-CNN, UIED, and Xianyu), surpassing their F1 Score by up to 3.7$\times$ and 121.4$\times$ (1.4$\times$ and 46.2$\times$ on average) in distinguishing the interactibility and semantics of the \ivos, respectively. \tool is beneficial for boosting the performance of automatic testing by isolating the interactable action space from the whole space, regardless of the testing strategies employed.
+Extensive experiments on the dataset demonstrate that \tool is more effective than the state-of-the-art GUI element detection approaches (i.e., GPT-4o, OmniParser, YOLO v8, CenterNet2, Faster R-CNN, UIED, etc. ), surpassing their F1 Score by up to 3.7$\times$ and 121.4$\times$ (1.4$\times$ and 46.2$\times$ on average) in distinguishing the interactibility and semantics of the \ivos, respectively. \tool is beneficial\shuqing{No beneficial.} for boosting the performance of automatic testing by isolating the interactable action space from the whole space, regardless of the testing strategies employed.
 Experiments demonstrate that \tool-guided testing covers 103.1\% more \ivos with 125.7\% more effective interactions than testing without action space isolation.